tonghuikang/adv-opti-project/viz-task-3-second-half.md

   - The timetable with variant 3
   - The timetable combining the variants

-We present different views of the timetable for the first half.
+We present different views of the timetable for the second half of term 5/7.
   - ESD Term 5 and ESD Term 7 courses
   - Courses taken by each ESD Term 5 modules
   - ESD Term 7 courses, with core modules highlighted for each track